Jacky161/Chemu8/README.md

 #### Manual Compilation

 To compile the code yourself, `cd` into the `chemu8_desktop` folder and run `cargo build` or `cargo build --release` for a debug/release build respectively.
-You will need to have Rust installed on your system.
+You will need to have Rust installed on your system, as well as SDL2, SDL2 GFX, and SDL2 TTF.
 The compiled binary is located in `./target/{debug/release}/chemu8_desktop`.

 Use the `--help` flag to see all the available CLI arguments.